 In this week’s video we discuss some simple ideas of how to fight and knock someone out with one punch.
 Wing Chun is a practical open handed martial art that that is perfect for self defence.
 As a multi strike style of fighting there is little risk of seriously damaging your hands in a fight.

 How to Face Fear and Intimidation in a Fight Imagine someone standing in front of your face threatening you with violence, what would you do?
 What would you say?
 Or where would you look?
 Here are 3 simple self defence techniques taken from Wing Chun that could make a difference to your personal safety.
 Watch our video to see the 3 things that you must do to fight fear and intimidation in self defence.
 How to fight fear and intimidation in self defence depends on your ability to control […]

 There are four phases that combine to create a training cycle when preparing for Beimo.
 These involve the physical and psychological preparation of the athlete, factors crucial to Beimo preparation.
 Phase 1.
 Core Skills and Conditioning The first phase is the Core Skills and Conditioning Phase which should last up to 16 weeks.
 This is the foundation period in which you are developing your aerobic conditioning in addition to acquiring new fighting skills or addressing any technical weaknesses in […]

 How to avoid being kicked in the face when trying to stand up from the ground is an important skill for self defence training.
 As simple as it may sound, it is difficult to stand up safely when pushed to the ground during a fight.

-How to Fight with One Arm There are aspects of Wing Chun that focus on using or training with one arm.
+How to Fight with One Arm There are aspects of Wing Chun that focus on training with one arm.
 For example Dan (Single) Chi Sao or even certain Gwor Sao drills.
 Why do Wing Chun students practice so often with one arm and is it really practical for fighting?
 Does it teach you how to fight to with one arm?
 The answer is simple.
-Training with one arm allows you to develop your ability equally without having dominance with one side of your body.
-In other words, you should be equally effective with your left […]
+Training with one arm allows you to develop your ability equally without having dominance with one […]